Demolition or Removal

 Building Inspection Report

-A building inspection report judges the ability of the building to be relocated and reinstated to a reasonable standard so that it blends into the surrounding area.
+A building inspection report judges whether the building can be relocated and reinstated to a reasonable standard so that it blends into the surrounding area.
 An application may be declined if the building is deemed to be structurally unsound, dangerous to move, unsatisfactory to upgrade, or unsanitary.
 BEFORE a building is re-sited, regardless of its origin, a Council Building Officer must first approve it to be fit for relocation (At Hauraki all buildings being relocated into Hauraki must have a report prepared by a building surveyor – to be provided with the building consent application).

 To obtain a Building Inspection Report you will need to: